visibilityspots/blog/content/articles/conferences/CloudCollab-Amsterdam.rst

 :tags: cloudstack, conference, cloudcollab, Amsterdam, cloud, apache, 2013, #CCCEU13
 :slug: cloudcollab-amsterdam
 :status: published
+:modified: 2013-11-23

 Cloudstack, an item I had on my todo list with some lower priority against daily maintenance of our server park.
 But since attending `David Nalley's`_ talk on LinuxCon I shifted it up some places.
 Although I expected a real hands on session the talk he gave about a cloudstack environment for development was really intriguing and matched completely with what I had in mind.

 Being fully convinced it fits in my idea of a fully automated development environment which meets to all the needs of developers to start writing code real quickly on machines similar to the production environment.